kjx/inheritator2/README.md

 - jast.grace - common AST a class family

 - jeval.grace - extends common AST via family inheritance to provide the key `eval` method that embodies the interpreter.

-Currently also includes runtime model (that should probably be in another module).
+- jruntime.grace - runtime model (aka "Object Memory")

+- jcommon.grace - common definitions: Constants, helper methods
+     - import then use `exports`

+- jerrors.grace - errors, exceptions, assertions etc.
+     - import then use `exports`

 - jkernandialect.grace - wedge that runs as a Kernan dialect, builds the common AST and calls the interpreter.

+- combinator-collections.grace - a port of an old version of the collections library to Kernan.
+Includes a hack for a "post-lineup" collection interface, so e.g. `list` creates an empty list, `list(_)`, `list(_,_)` create one and two element lists etc.
+     - import then use `abbreviations`

 ## Other files